A Genealogy of Optimizers

 Modern transformers wrap every weight matrix in RMSNorm layers — the "RMSNorm sandwich."
 RMSNorm is scale-invariant: scaling its input by any positive α produces identical output.
 As a consequence, the weight matrix's magnitude doesn't actually affect what function the layer computes.
 Only its direction matters.

 But weights still grow during training.
-Without any weight decay, the Frobenius norm grows roughly as √t, which inflates the parameter scale relative to step size and shrinks the effective learning signal.
+With the roughly-orthogonal, fixed-magnitude updates Muon produces, successive steps are close to uncorrelated, so the Frobenius norm grows diffusively — roughly as √t (the exact rate is regime-dependent, but the point is that it grows without bound).
+That inflates the parameter scale relative to step size and shrinks the effective learning signal.
 AdamW's decoupled weight decay handles this by gently pulling weights toward zero each step, creating an equilibrium norm that weights "hover" near.

 The Hyperball question is: if magnitude doesn't matter functionally, why not just fix the magnitude exactly?